Tawitawi brown dove: Habitat and conservation status

-The IUCN Red List classifies this bird as an endangered species with population estimates of 250 to 999 mature individuals This species' main threat is habitat loss with wholesale clearance of forest habitats as a result of legal and illegal logging, mining and conversion into farmlands through Slash-and-burn and urbanization.
-Hunting and trapping also occurs despite laws against these practices.
+The IUCN Red List classifies this bird as an endangered species with population estimates of 500–2,500 mature individuals.
+This species' main threat is habitat loss, with wholesale clearance of forest habitats as a result of legal and illegal logging, mining and conversion into farmlands through slash-and-burn agriculture.
+Hunting and trapping also may threaten this species.

-There are no protected areas in the archipelago.
-A project proposal exists to provide conservation funding for the Tawitawi/Sulu Coastal Area.

-There are no species specific conservation programs going on at the moment.
+There are no protected areas in the archipelago, and there are no species specific conservation programs in place for this bird.